Kwenta/token/README.md

 ### Kwenta.sol

-This contract is an extended ERC20 where it’s constructed with the name “Kwenta”, symbol-ed as “KWENTA”, and with an initial supply of 313373.
+This contract is an extended ERC20 that's constructed with the name “Kwenta”, symbolized as “KWENTA”, and with an initial supply of 313373.
 The initial mint is seeded to the Kwenta treasuryDAO.

 Minting KWENTA can only be performed once a week.
 A percentage of the new supply will be diverted to the treasury (20%).
 The remainder will go into StakingRewards and towards the minter (keeper) fee.
 There is also burn functionality which is used by our vesting fee mechanism further described below.